Frederick Augustus, Duke of Württemberg-Neuenstadt: Family

+The duke had autopsies done on all his children to ascertain the reason of death, without success.
+Historians now believe that their premature deaths were often the result of poor hygiene, spoilt milk and mistakes made during childbirth.
 Eight of the 14 children are buried in the ducal crypt of the Nikolauskirche in Neuenstadt, including the youngest daughter Friederike, who survived all her siblings, after whose burial the crypt was definitely closed in 1781.